Open-Ocean-Software/Hexacopter-Drone-Lighting/README.md

      ```
    - Define the register's handler macro.
 This is called periodically based on
      the value of `CONFIG_PRESETS_CALLBACKPERIOD` in the configuration.
 The
-     handler macro defines the address of the callback function which takes a
+     handler macro defines the callback function which takes a total elapsed
-     total elapsed time as its only argument and returns void.
+     time as its only argument and returns void.
      - Example:
      ```c
-     #define PRESET_MYPRESET_HANDLER &Preset_MyPreset_Handler
+     #define PRESET_MYPRESET_HANDLER Preset_MyPreset_Handler
      void Preset_MyPreset_Handler (double t);
      ```
 2. Add and register the preset in "/include/Presets.h"